evanmayer/rtlobs/README.md

 ## Assumptions:

 It is assumed that you have RtlSdr device set up with the proper drivers on your machine.
 Although this code can run on Windows or Linux, it was developed and tested on a Raspberry Pi 4.
+I try my best to make the core observation functions cross-platform, and avoid assumptions about processor speed and memory.
+Hawrdware-interfacing functions may require additional customization for your hardware and platform.

 Several aspects of this code assume the presence of outside hardware:
 - RtlSdr USB dongle (I use the rtl-sdr.com v3 dongle)